jonschlinkert/grunt-readme/README.md

 ## Release History

+ * 2013-11-08   v0.2.4   Adds table of contents generation.
+Just use `{%= toc %}` where you want it to go.
  * 2013-11-03   v0.2.2   Fixes the function for the `metadata` option.
 Externalizes advanced docs since no config is really needed for this task.
- * 2013-10-11   v0.1.9   adds ability to specify multiple metadata files in yaml or json format.
+ * 2013-10-11   v0.1.9   Adds ability to specify multiple metadata files in yaml or json format.
  * 2013-09-21   v0.1.3   Completely refactored.
 Adds a lot of documentation.
  * 2013-09-19   v0.1.0   First commmit.